New to TurboTax? File with expert help for $60.

 1. Canada Workers Benefit

-The Canada Workers Benefit (CWB) is a refundable tax credit designed to help low income working individuals and families with their financial needs.
-Eligible taxpayers can receive up to $1,428 (for single individuals) for the 2023 tax year.
-Starting in July 2023 and based on the 2022 taxation year, the CWB will provide advance payments equal to 50% of the CWB across 3 payments under the Advanced Canada workers benefit (ACWB).
+The Canada Workers Benefit (CWB) is a refundable tax credit designed to help low-income working individuals and families with their financial needs.
+Eligible taxpayers can receive up to $1,590 (for single individuals) or $2,739 (per family) depending on income level for the 2024 tax year.
+Since July 2023, and based on the 2022 taxation year, the CWB has provided advance payments equal to 50% of the CWB across 3 payments under the Advanced Canada Workers Benefit (ACWB).

 You can apply for the CWB when you complete and file your tax return.

-This credit helps lower income Canadians offset all or part of the federal Goods and Services Tax/Harmonized Sales Tax (GST/HST) they pay when purchasing products and services.
+This credit helps lower-income Canadians offset all or part of the federal Goods and Services Tax/Harmonized Sales Tax (GST/HST) that they pay when purchasing products and services.

 3. Canada Child Benefit